rogermt/pub-restaurant-simulation/README.md

 # Pub Restaurant Simulation

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-docs## Overview
+## Overview

 This is a simulation of a fast-food restaurant in a UK pub, implemented using the SimPy simulation library in Python.
-The simulation models customer arrivals, order placement, food preparation, and order delivery.
-The goal of the simulation is to optimize the restaurant's performance by minimizing customer wait times and maximizing the number of customers served.
+SimPy is a powerful discrete-event simulation library that is well-suited for modeling and simulating complex systems.
+Discrete event simulations are used to model systems where events occur at discrete points in time, rather than continuously.
+In this simulation, customer arrivals, order placement, food preparation, and order delivery are modeled as discrete events.
+The simulation aims to optimize the restaurant's performance by minimizing customer wait times and maximizing the number of customers served.

-## Features
-- Models customer arrivals, order placement, food preparation, and order delivery
-- Optimizes restaurant performance by minimizing customer wait times and maximizing the number of customers served
-- Easy-to-use command-line interface
-- Modular code structure for easy customization and extension
-- Comprehensive test suite for confident code changes
+The simulation comes with an easy-to-use command-line interface, a modular code structure for easy customization and extension, a comprehensive test suite for confident code changes, and a well-documented codebase.
-- Well-documented codebase

 ## Requirements

 - Python 3.x
 - SimPy

 ## Installation

 1. Clone the repository: `git clone https://github.com/rogermt/pub-restaurant-simulation.git`
 2. Install the dependencies: `pip install -r requirements.txt`

 ## Usage
-Run the simulation from the command line with:

-python main.py
+1. Navigate to the root directory of the project.
+2. Run `python main.py` to start the simulation.

 The simulation parameters can be modified by editing the `config.py` file.